-If you have family members with special needs, seek guidance from your local legal assistance office to understand special needs trusts (SNT) or ABLE accounts for your disabled spouse, child(ren), and/or parent.
+If you have family members with special needs, seek guidance from your installation legal office to understand special needs trusts (SNT) or ABLE accounts for your disabled spouse, child(ren), and/or parent.
 These vehicles may help protect income options for the disabled person should an inheritance disqualify them for state or government benefits they are enrolled in.
-Your CG SUPRT Money Coach can assist.
+Your installation legal office can assist.